pattern-lab/website/patternlabsite/docs/first-run.md

 ---
 layout: docs
-title: Generating Pattern Lab for the First Time
+title: Generating Pattern Lab for the First Time | Pattern Lab
 ---

 # Generating Pattern Lab for the First Time